csbrightside/craigbaldwin.com/site/content/blog/a-small-blog-post.md

 ## What will I blog about?

 I'm a developer at We Make Websites so mostly about that, I come across interesting solutions from time to time which you might find interesting.
-Also We Make Websites is perhaps one of the largest Shopify-only agencies out there and there's some curious things when working with Shopify at scale.
+Also We Make Websites is perhaps one of the largest Shopify-only agencies out there and there's some noteworthy things when working with Shopify at scale I'd like to share.